Virginia City, Nevada: Mining and industry

-Mining operations were hindered by the extreme temperatures in the mines caused by natural hot springs.
-In winter the miners would snowshoe to the mines and then have to descend to work in high temperatures.
-These harsh conditions contributed to a low life expectancy, and earned miners the nickname of Hot Water Plugs.
-Adolph Sutro built the Sutro Tunnel to drain the hot spring waters to the valley below.
-But, by the time it was completed in 1879, the mines had substantially passed the intersection level, as their tunnels had been dug ever deeper.
-In 1879, the mines began to play out and the population fell to just under 11,000.
+Mining was hindered by extreme temperatures caused by natural geothermal hot springs.
+In winter, miners traveled through snow to reach the mines and then descended into shafts with dangerously high temperatures.
+These conditions contributed to high mortality rates, and earned miners the nickname of "Hot Water Plugs".
+To address flooding and heat, Adolph Sutro constructed the Sutro Tunnel to drain water from the mines, although many workings had already extended below its level by the time it was completed in 1879.